jizhang-cmu/cmu_vla_challenge_unity/README.md

 ## Repository Setup

 The repository provides the base navigation system for the [CMU Vision-Language-Autonomy Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
 The system is integrated with [Unity](https://unity.com) environment models.
-The repository has been tested in Ubuntu 20.04 with [ROS2 Foxy](http://wiki.ros.org/noetic/Installation) and Ubuntu 22.04 with [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html).
-Install dependencies with the command lines below.
+The repository has been tested in Ubuntu 24.04 with [ROS2 Jazzy](https://docs.ros.org/en/jazzy/Installation.html).
+In ROS2 Jazzy, RVIZ is known to have issues with wayland.
+Use `echo $XDG_SESSION_TYPE` to check if wayland is being used.
+If yes, install X11 using the command lines below.
+Then, in the '/etc/gdm3/custom.conf' file, uncomment 'WaylandEnable=false' and reboot.

-For Foxy:
 ```
 sudo apt update
-sudo apt install libusb-dev ros-foxy-perception-pcl ros-foxy-sensor-msgs-py ros-foxy-tf-transformations ros-foxy-joy python3-colcon-common-extensions python-is-python3
-pip install transforms3d pyyaml
+sudo apt-get install xorg openbox
 ```
-For Humble:
+Install dependencies with the command lines below.
 ```
 sudo apt update
-sudo apt install libusb-dev ros-humble-perception-pcl ros-humble-sensor-msgs-py ros-humble-tf-transformations ros-humble-joy python3-colcon-common-extensions python-is-python3
+sudo apt install ros-jazzy-desktop-full ros-jazzy-pcl-ros libpcl-dev
-pip install transforms3d pyyaml
 ```
 Clone the open-source repository.
 ```
 git clone https://github.com/jizhang-cmu/cmu_vla_challenge_unity.git
 ```
-In a terminal, go to the folder, checkout the 'foxy-humble branch', and compile.
+In a terminal, go to the folder, checkout the 'jazzy branch', and compile.
 ```
 cd cmu_vla_challenge_unity
-git checkout foxy-humble
+git checkout jazzy
 colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```
 Download any of our [Unity environment models](https://drive.google.com/drive/folders/1z4TK_a44sia3fJFOwVfWZr5ojva82QDz?usp=drive_link) **(the models are configured for ROS2, not compatible with ROS1)** and unzip the files to the 'src/vehicle_simulator/mesh/unity' folder.
 The environment model files should look like below.
 Note that the 'AssetList.csv' file is generated upon start of the system.